Articles

 2017

 Alvaro, J. L., Canto, J. M., Garrido, A., Periera, C., Periera, M. E., & Torres, A. R. (2017).
-Jealousy, gender, and culture of honor: A study in Portugal and Brazil.
+Jealousy, gender, and culture of honor: a study in Portugal and Brazil.
 The Journal of Psychology, 151(6), 580-596. https://doi.org/10.1080/00223980.2017.1372344

 Crowder, M. K., & Kemmelmeier, M. (2017).
-New insights on cultural patterns of suicide in the United States: The role of honor culture.
+New insights on cultural patterns of suicide in the United States: the role of honor culture.
 Cross-Cultural Research, 51(5), 521–548. https://doi.org/10.1177/1069397117712192

 Fosse, S. M., Ogliastri, E., & Rendon, M. I. (2017).
-When dignity and honor cultures negotiate: Finding common ground.
+When dignity and honor cultures negotiate: finding common ground.
 Negotiation and Conflict Management Research, 10(4), 265–285. https://doi.org/10.1111/ncmr.12103

 Krys, K., Xing, C., Zelenski, J. M., Capaldi, C. A., Lin, Z., & Wojciszke, B. (2017).
 Punches or punchlines?
 Honor, face, and dignity cultures encourage different reactions to provocation.
 Humor: International Journal of Humor Research, 30(3), 303-322. https://doi.org/10.1515/humor-2016-0087